The story behind Murano glass

 Vintage Murano glas

-The beautiful old Murano glass produced back in the 20th century is contrary to the newly produced glass, more calm in and elegant in its expression.
-The glassblowing technique used means that you can often feel the pattern in the glass when you run your hand over its surface, just as you can feel that the glass is dull around the edges where the glasspipe left its scar.
+The beautiful old Murano glass produced back in the 20th century is the opposite of the new producers, more calm in expression.
+The glassblowing technique used means that you can often feel the pattern in the glass when you run your hand over its surface, just as you can feel that the glass is dull by the scar from the pipe.
 Vintage Murano glass is therefore also more graceful (if you ask us) as all the small imperfections help to make each piece of glass completely unique.
-At Farveladeland, we only sell Vintage Murano glass.
-The ambition with Farveladeland has from the very beginning tried to fight overproduction.
-We want to show you that there are so many beautiful and unique things that you can advantageously introduce into your home instead of buying newly produced items.
+At Farveladeland, we only sell Vintage Murano glass in Denmark.
+The ambition with Farveladeland has been from the start to be a counter to overproduction.
+We want to show you that there are so many beautiful and unique things that you can advantageously introduce into the interior instead of buying newly produced interior.
 According to us, the vintage glass art gives a more personal touch and, with its soul and beautiful presence, can fit perfectly into both large and small homes.

 Find our selection of vintage Murano lamps here